blackat/blackat.github.io/_drafts/2019-09-08-javascript-module-system.md

 <script src="app.js"></script>
 ```

-A common JavaScript pattern, pre ES6 (not buit-in modules, no `let`, no `const`), to create a module is the use of __IIFE (Immediately Invoking Function Expression)__, a function tra wraps a _code fragment_ and it is invoked in the last line.
+A common JavaScript pattern, pre ES6 (not buit-in modules, no `let`, no `const`), to create a module is the use of __[IIEF](https://benalman.com/news/2010/11/immediately-invoked-function-expression) (Immediately Invoking Function Expression - Ben Alman)__, a function tath wraps a _code fragment_ and it is invoked in the last line.

 ```javascript
 var moduleTwo = (function () {